bobloy/Fox-V3/README.md

 | stealemoji | **Alpha** | <details><summary>Steals any custom emoji it sees in a reaction</summary>Some planned upgrades for server generation</details> |
 | werewolf | **Incomplete** | <details><summary>Play the classic party game Werewolf within discord</summary>Another massive project, will be fully customizable</details> |

-Cog Status Descriptions

-  - [x] ccrole: May have some bugs, please create an issue if you find any
-  - [ ] chatter: Missing some key features, but currently functional
-  - [ ] fight: Still in-progress, a massive project
-  - [x] flag: Not yet ported to v3
-  - [ ] hangman: Not yet ported to v3
-  - [ ] immortal: Designed for a specific server, not recommended to install
-  - [ ] leaver: Not yet ported to v3
-  - [ ] reactrestrict: A bit clunky, but functional
-  - [ ] stealemoji: Some planned upgrades for server generation
-  - [ ] werewolf: Another massive project, will be fully customizable

 Check out my V2 cogs at [Fox-Cogs v2](https://github.com/bobloy/Fox-Cogs)